 3 Credit Scores: The Myth, The Real Number & More

-The Myth: Many people assume we each have three, and only three, credit scores, one from each major credit bureau: TransUnion, Experian and Equifax.
+Myth: Many people think we each have three, and only three, credit scores, one from each major credit bureau.
 After all, anyone with a Social Security number who’s ever possessed either a credit card or a loan also has a credit report from each of these bureaus.
-So it would seem only logical for there to be three corresponding credit scores.
+So it would only seem logical for there to be three corresponding credit scores.
 But that, as it turns out, isn’t true.

 All in all, there are more than 1,000 different credit scores in use today.

 Why You Only Need One: One of the most important things to understand about this three-by-many credit-scoring environment is that your score isn’t likely to differ much from bureau to bureau.
 Our three major credit reports contain largely the same information.
 What’s more, while differences do exist from one credit-scoring model to the next, it doesn’t really matter which model your score is based on.
 You won’t be seeing the same type of score a prospective lender sees, anyway, as most customize whatever scoring models they use to better suit their specific needs, whatever they may be.
 This process creates a final product that’s drastically different from anything you can access at home.

 As a result, the best way to use your credit score is not as a direct indication of approvability for a particular account or a given rate but rather as a way to determine roughly where your credit stands and then monitor its trajectory over time.
 With that in mind, you can get your free credit score from WalletHub, based on the VantageScore 3.0 model and TransUnion credit-report data.
 Sure, there are other places to either buy a credit score or order one for free, and you can compare them here.
 But our admittedly biased belief is that WalletHub represents the best option because our scores update on a daily basis rather than the weekly-to-quarterly schedules on which all other providers operate.